Site Overlay

 Diagnosis: They evaluate, diagnose, and treat suspected and confirmed cases of child abuse and neglect, including physical, sexual, emotional, and medical neglect.

-Medical evaluation: This involves gathering medical history from families, talking to children, performing comprehensive medical examinations, and reviewing diagnostic tests like X-rays and blood tests.
+Medical evaluation: This involves gathering family medical history, interviewing children, performing comprehensive medical examinations, and reviewing diagnostic tests such as X-rays and blood tests.

 Treatment and support: They manage the medical consequences of maltreatment and work with other professionals to provide support and counseling for the child and family.